AndreyGorev09/MyDiplomTeachMeSkills/readme.md

 * python3 -m pip install -r requirements.txt (_install all the packages of their file_)

 ## Hidding instance configuration
-* save the .env file in directory "diplom" and insert the following variables
+* save the .env file in the "diplom" directory substituting your values ​​into the keys (or just save the keys with your values ​​into environment variables)
 ```
 SECRET_KEY=Your$eCretKeyHere
 DATABASE_URL=UrlYourDataBAse